-- Prolonged discharge causes harmful sulfation and may damage a battery. - Discharged (dead) batteries are prone to freezing in cold temperatures. - For peak performance never let a battery sit discharged for long periods of time. - Over discharged batteries are permanently damaged and need to be replaced.
+- Prolonged discharge causes harmful sulfation and may damage a battery. - For peak performance never let a battery sit discharged for long periods of time.

+Over discharged batteries are permanently damaged and need to be replaced.

 Note: Do not over discharge the battery.
 One of the most common causes of battery failure is when the battery is discharged below the recommended level of approximately 12.2v - ref table.
 Discharging a battery below this figure will cause permanent damage.
 Overheating and gassing will occur when reconnected to the mains supply.